shiragg1/icr-cw-dnn/README.md

 ```bash
 ./load-data.sh
 ```
-Alternatively to running these two commands - which will download all five data sets - you can just download one of the data sets directly from the .py file.
+Alternatively to running these two commands - which will generate all five data sets - you can just generate one of the data sets directly from the .py file.
-To make sure the data was downloaded correctly, run:
+To make sure the data was generated correctly, run:

 ```bash
 chmod +x data-check.py